BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 This looks closer to what I see in most online visualisations.
 Here I'm using the same iterations-till-blowup value and then mapping that to a hue (think [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV)).

 Now I'll leave you with the 12K x 10K resolution version of this image.
 I won't render it on this page directly because that would tank its load time.
 You can click on [this link](https://i.imgur.com/HWGjDy4.jpg) to view it.
-If you compare it to the low res ones you should see a signifincantly greater amount of detail visible.
+If you compare it to the low res ones you should see a significantly greater amount of detail visible.

 ## A More Sensible Approach